plul/pe-rust/README.md

 ## Organization

+There is one source file per problem.
 Some techniques are useful for multiple problems, such as finding primes or separating a number into its constituent digits.
-Tools for these purposes are collected into a library, and the binary crates leverage that library.
+Tools for common purposes are placed into the `common` module.